pingcap/docs-cn/op-guide/horizontal-scale.md

 ## Overview

-The capacity of a TiDB cluster can be incresead or reduced without affecting online services.
+The capacity of a TiDB cluster can be increased or reduced without affecting online services.

 The following part shows you how to add or delete PD, TiKV or TiDB nodes.